 - Get associated with some good logistic company that can supply your products on time. in the beginning, you can even choose local courier services like First Flight, DTDC, etc.

 - Start selling from a small geographical area and attain a respected figure in that area and then move to another city.

 C) Café or Tea Shop Business

 1. Choosing a location

 Once you have sourced your tea, the next thing to keep in mind is choosing an appropriate location to set up your café or shop.
-Various factors need to be analyzed in doing this like proximity to the city center and offices, crowded places, purchasing capacity of the people in that region, parking space, visibility, road connectivity, and so on.
+Various factors need to be analyzed in doing this like proximity to the city center and offices, crowded places, the purchasing capacity of the people in that region, parking space, visibility, road connectivity, and so on.
 For standalone cafes or for chains both, rent variables need to be considered too.

-After the café location is finalized, the next step is to procure the right kind of machinery into your café space.
+After the café location is finalized, the next step is to procure the right kind of machinery in your café space.
 Keeping in mind your budget and the kind of funding involved, the choice of equipment can be made.
 Procuring freshly brewed tea blends from various plantations also needs to be done.
 Once the tea is ready, it can be shipped to the café location, or to the café headquarters via a collaborated courier partner.

 Finalizing the menu is the next important thing where you need to select the right pricing range of various tea options that are going to be served.
 Prices also need to be considered for snacks and combos, depending on what is there on the menu.
 Set price according to the market, make combo offers to increase the bill of each plate.